 top of page

 Who doesn’t love a mystery — especially when you can find the clues right in front of you?
-Every emotional trigger, every judgment, every irritation is a message, a clue about what belief wounds you carry.
+Every emotional trigger, every judgment, and every irritation is a message.
+These are clues about the belief wounds you carry.
 When you become your own detective and begin uncovering them, you will have the most amazing "aha" moments!
 I don't know about you, but I LOVE "aha" moments!

-For me, I discovered that for years, I believed my triggers were flaws, that I needed to hide.
+For me, I discovered that for years, I believed my triggers were flaws that I needed to hide.
 When someone irritated me, I tried to fix them.
 When I overreacted, I felt ashamed and suppressed it.
-By healing my beliefs and creating new ones that serve me, I’ve come to learn that these emotional reactions are not weaknesses; they are evidence that I never knew to pay attention to.
+By healing my beliefs and creating new ones that serve me, I’ve learned that these emotional reactions are not weaknesses.
+They are evidence that I never knew to pay attention to.
 Evidence of unhealed beliefs running beneath our awareness.

-When you step into belief transformation work, the first phase is Discover: to notice what’s energetically driving you; the patterns, the triggers, the judgments, because they are pathways to our hidden belief systems.
+When you step into belief transformation work, the first phase is Discover: to notice what’s energetically driving you; the patterns, the triggers, and the judgments.
+These are pathways to our hidden belief systems.

 Step One: Notice What Hooks Your Emotions